Kanto ORA Desktop Powered Loudspeakers Reviewed

 Reading Time: 7 minutes

-The ORA Two-Way Active Wireless Reference Desktop Speakers by Kanto Living offer a refreshing blend of audiophile performance and versatility.
+The Kanto ORA Two-Way Active Wireless Reference Desktop Speakers by Kanto Living offer a refreshing blend of audiophile performance and versatility.
 Immediately, I was drawn to these speakers and their ability to produce clear and vibrant sound, which seems uniquely tailored for content creators, musicians, and gamers alike.
 While they boast an impressive range of technical specifications, what stood out to me was the ease with which they connected to various devices, especially their Bluetooth capabilities.
 These speakers look great, too; minimal design language along with their monotone colorway makes them appear modern and, dare I say, cool, in any desktop setup.
 They can fit in without drawing undue attention to themselves.
 The presence of rear mounting holes indicates that they’re versatile beyond just desktop applications, allowing for more tailored setup configurations.
 While I’ll dive deeper into the technicalities later on, the ORA speakers certainly make a strong first impression.

 Kanto ORA powered speakers in an audiophile desktop setup